flurischt/ethz-program-analysis-summary/README.md

 Program Analysis Summary
 ======
-this is a summary of the course material of Prof. Vechevs Programa Analysis Course at ETH Zurich, spring 2015.
+this is a summary of the course material of Prof. Vechevs Program Analysis Course at ETH Zurich, spring 2015.

 Attention
 ----